 what character(len=).

 The parameter to be set.
-It can be specified by a predefined constant, or through its name; the string is case-insensitive.
-See also Tables 2-8. val integer or character(len=) or real(psb_spk) or real(psb_dpk), intent(in).
+It can be specified through its name; the string is case-insensitive.
+See Tables 2-8.

+val integer or character(len=) or real(psb_spk) or real(psb_dpk), intent(in).

 The value of the parameter to be set.
 The list of allowed values and the corresponding data types is given in Tables 2-8.
-When the value is of type character(len=), it is also treated as case insensitive. info integer, intent(out).
-Error code.
-If no error, 0 is returned.
-See Section 8 for details. ilev integer, optional, intent(in).
+When the value is of type character(len=), it is also treated as case insensitive.

+ilev integer, optional, intent(in).

 For the multi-level preconditioner, the level at which the preconditioner parameter has to be set.
 The levels are numbered in increasing order starting from the finest one, i.e., level 1 is the finest level.
-If ilev is not present, the parameter identified by what is set at all the appropriate levels (see Tables 2-8). ilmax integer, optional, intent(in).
+If ilev is not present, the parameter identified by what is set at all the appropriate levels (see Tables 2-8).

+ilmax integer, optional, intent(in).

 For the multi-level preconditioner, when both ilev and ilmax are present, the settings are applied at all levels ilev:ilmax.
 When ilev is present but ilmax is not, then the default is ilmax=ilev.
-The levels are numbered in increasing order starting from the finest one, i.e., level 1 is the finest level. pos charater(len=), optional, intent(in).
+The levels are numbered in increasing order starting from the finest one, i.e., level 1 is the finest level.

+pos charater(len=), optional, intent(in).

 Whether the other arguments apply only to the pre-smoother ('PRE') or to the post-smoother ('POST').
 If pos is not present, the other arguments are applied to both smoothers.
 If the preconditioner is one-level or the parameter identified by what does not concern the smoothers, pos is ignored.